bd-j/prospector/doc/quickstart.rst

 This gives a dictionary of useful information (``out``), as well as the obs dictionary that we were using and, in some cases, a reconsitituted model object.
-However, that is only possible if the model generation code is saved to the results file, in the form of a `build_obs()` function.
+However, that is only possible if the model generation code is saved to the results file, in the form of the text for a `build_model()` function.
 Here we will use just use the model object that we've already generated.

 Now we will do some plotting.
 First, lets make a corner plot of the posterior.
 We'll mark the highest probablity posterior sample as well.